1thorsten/ssh-key-exchange/README.md

 ske performs all the necessary steps that you must perform before key-based authentication can begin.

 1. ske generates the necessary private and public key for the computer on which ske is started (it also takes an existing key pair).
-2. ske connects to the remote computer via password and adds the public key to the authorized keys
+2. ske connects to the remote computer via a password and adds the public key to the authorized keys
 3. then ske checks whether the key-based authentication works or not
 4. you can define a range of remote computers for which key-based authentication should be set up
 5. at the end a short report is generated